k2view-academy/K2View-Academy/articles/04_fabric_studio/04a_IntelliJ/03_intelliJ_from_fabric_studio.md

 ![image](images/04_14_02_javafile.png)

-- As can be seen in the figure above, all Fabric-related Java files and resources for your project are accessible from the left-hand project tree panel.
+- As can be seen in the figure above, all Fabric-related Java files and resources for your project are accessible from the project tree panel on the left.

-- In cases where both Fabric Studio Java Editor and IntelliJ IDE are opened on your machine, any manual code update in either environment will be instanteneously reflected in the other.
+- In cases where both Fabric Studio Java Editor and IntelliJ IDEA are opened, any manual code update in either environment will be instanteneously reflected in the other.

 - In addition, all the libraries and dependencies featured in your project are also be exposed in the project tree.